Course Outline

 Description

 This Work Integrated Learning (WIL) course is essential preparation for professional practice as a dietitian.
-You will demonstrate competencies by providing culturally safe, ethical and professional behaviour in private practice and skills in leadership, teamwork and business.
-You will be placed at the UniSC clinic for two weeks and working on group project on campus for two weeks.
-Academic staff allocate placement and you must complete a minimum of 190 hours (full-time).
-This WIL course contributes to 100 placement days required for professional accreditation.
+You will demonstrate competencies by providing culturally safe, ethical and professional behaviour and skills in leadership, teamwork and business in two placements settings.
+Academic staff allocate placement, and you must complete equivalent of 25 days (190 hours) of full time placement.
+This contributes to 100 placement days required for professional accreditation with Dietitians Australia.

 How will this course be delivered?